-With so many companies moving forward with their work culture, it’s hard to filter out which is the best option for you.
-This is why workplace culture is so important and where you should start looking when determining the best fit:
+With so many companies reexamining their culture, it’s hard to filter out which is the best option for you.
+Here’s why workplace culture is so important and where you should start looking when determining the best fit:

 We keep hearing about how employers are expanding better workplace culture practices, but what exactly is it?
-Culture can have both physical and environmental traits associated with fit when looking within the workplace.
-The physical side involves the way the company looks, and dress codes.
-While the environmental, some would say these are the most important traits, include work-life balance, co-worker relationships, strong communications, work related stress, management styles, and values.
+Culture can have both physical and environmental traits.
+The physical side involves the way the company looks, such as dress codes.
+While the environmental — some would say these are the most important traits — include work-life balance, co-worker relationships, strong communications, work-related stress, management styles, and values.

 Look for clues in job listings and employee reviews that depict not just what it is you would do on the job, but what it will be like to be a part of the team.
 If a company is not open to sharing their culture with you before applying, consider what they might be hiding.

-Employers are changing workplaces all over the world thanks to new findings on the effects of work culture on employees.
-Because of generational gaps and constantly changing technology, employers are focusing on adding inclusion and educational opportunities to their culture.
+Employers are changing workplaces all over the world.
+Why?
+They have a better understanding of the effects of work culture on employees.
+Because of COVID-19 and the increased need for employees to work remotely, employers are focusing on adding flexibility and a focus on mental well-being to their culture.

-In January 2015 the Journal of Organizational Behavior studied 95 franchises and found a solid organizational culture structure influences employee happiness and productivity.
-However, on the flip-side, the study also showed that just because employees are productive, that doesn’t mean they’re happy in their work culture.
-These trends have inspired employers to take a deeper look at the overall happiness and success of employees and establish a genuinely positive work culture to tie productivity to real employee engagement and retention.
+Furthermore, in October 2015, the Social Market Foundation found that work environments designed to make workers happier generate about 12% higher productivity than a control group.
+These findings have since inspired employers to take a deeper look at the overall happiness and success of employees and establish a genuinely positive work culture to tie productivity to real employee engagement and retention.

-Whether you’ve been actively looking for a new job or passively observing a company that appeals to your vision and values, when you see a company begin to grow its employer brand by showcasing its exciting culture and opportunities, it may be time to get on board.
+Whether you’ve been actively looking for a job or passively observing new opportunities that appeal to your vision and values, when you see a company begin to grow its employer brand by showcasing its exciting culture and opportunities, it may be time to get on board.

 Hating the alarm clock because it has woken you up for a job that you don’t even want to go to is a horrible feeling.
 When you’re part of a workplace culture that fits your personality and goals, you’ll find yourself motivated and enthusiastic about work.
 The biggest key to these end results is simple: happiness.
 Happiness directly ties into being more productive at work, having a better work-life balance, and growing with a company.

-So, how do you achieve finding the best workplace culture fit for you?
+So, how do you find the best workplace culture fit for you?
 The best place to start is not with a company, but with yourself.
-What are the most important aspects about a company?
+What do you think are the most important aspects of a company?
 Their mission, teamwork, management techniques, or flexibility?
 Establish what is most important to you before you start looking for companies to apply to.